harneet1/README.md/README.md

 ```
 cf target -o <org-name> -s <space-name>
 ```
+#### Push microgateway application to PCFDev and create a tcp-route to it:
 - cd to folder where manifest.yml file is present before pushing app to Cloud foundry
 ```
 cf push microgateway